Is Interquartile Range A Measure Of Center Or Variation

 Trends and Latest Developments

-In recent years, there's been a growing emphasis on robust statistical methods that are less sensitive to outliers and non-normal distributions.
+In recent years, there's been a growing emphasis on reliable statistical methods that are less sensitive to outliers and non-normal distributions.
 This trend has further solidified the importance of the IQR as a reliable measure of variation.

 Data Visualization: With the rise of data visualization tools, the IQR is frequently used in box plots and other graphical representations to provide a clear visual summary of data distribution.
 Interactive data visualization platforms allow users to explore the IQR and other statistical measures in real-time, enhancing data understanding and decision-making.